particl/ccs-front/how-to-zcs/index.md

 - What the proposal is about.
 - Who will complete the proposal?
-- Why it is important for Zcoin and the community.
+- Why it is important for Particl and the community.
 - Your milestones and projected timeline
 - An expiration date for the proposal.
 If it's not funded or finished by a certain time, the funds can be released to other proposals or the General Fund..
 This keeps things moving along in a timely fashion.